My husband and I eat so many eggs, and this egg salad recipe is at the top of our list for a quick lunch or light supper.

 • 1 rib celery finely diced

-• 2 teaspoons fresh dill chopped
+• 2 teaspoons chopped fresh dill or ½ teaspoon dried dill

 Instructions